South Carolina Senate adds firing squad to execution methods

 “You think it was bad to abort a baby?
 Think how much worse it is to kill a person who when all is said and done is innocent,” Johnson said.

 Only one senator in the chamber has seen an execution.
-Sen. Greg Hembree, who sponsored the firing squad proposal, tried nearly a dozen death penalty cases as a prosecutor and watched one of the men he condemned to death die by lethal injection.
+Hembree, the co-sponsor of the firing squad proposal, tried nearly a dozen death penalty cases as a prosecutor and watched one of the men he condemned to death die by lethal injection.

 “There’s nothing pleasant about any of those forms.
 They are gruesome, they are sad and tragic in a way,” Hembree said.
 “Justice is not always a happy place.
 But it is justice.”